 Rancher 2.x will play the role of a fleet manager, providing centralized management of tens of thousands of k3OS nodes and k3s clusters.

 We hope you are as excited as we are about what k3OS can bring to Kubernetes operations.
-Visit the k3OS website at https://k3os.io or sign up for our next online meetup on May 8th where we will demo k3OS features and discuss the technical details.
+Visit the k3OS website at https://k3os.io or watch the recording of our online meetup where we demo k3OS features and discuss the technical details.